 If you can get your dad or another family member in on the game, try to create a distraction while you do it in secret – imagine her surprise the next time she gets into her car to run errands.
 This is a thoughtful and relatively inexpensive gift if you have the supplies on-hand.
 Average cost: $15 to $25 DIY; $100 to $150 professional detail, depending on size and type of car

 A mother’s work is never done, and every mom deserves a night off from time to time.
 This Mother’s Day, volunteer to cook a family meal or offer to take over errands and household chores for the day.
 Buy a gift card to mom’s favorite restaurant, or send her to the spa for some relaxation and pampering.
 This is an affordable, sincere way to let your mother know the day is all about her.
 Average cost: $25 to $30 for restaurant gift card; $50 to $100 for a spa visit, depending on services

 7. Customize a Flower Bouquet

 Flowers are one of the most tried-and-true Mother’s Day gifts out there.
 Yes, you could run to the grocery store for a last-minute bouquet, but how much more would it mean to mom if she knew you customized the arrangement yourself?
-Create a personalized bouquet at a local flower shop, check out some online websites for affordable custom arrangements, or pick some flowers yourself to make a wild arrangement.
+Create a personalized bouquet at a local flower shop, check out an online website like FTD.com for affordable custom arrangements, or pick some flowers yourself to make a wild arrangement.
 Average cost: $25 to $50, depending on size, type, and place of purchase

 8. Give the Gift of Sleep